AdobeDocs/cc-everywhere/docs/local_dev.md

 * [Customization](customization.md)
 #

-The CCX SDK expects requests to come from:
+The CC Everywhere SDK expects requests to come from:
 * express.adobe.com
 * localhost
 * a domain that matches specified redirect URIs